 During six years’ guiding in Tanzania I travelled across much of this superb safari destination.
-Roughly four times the size of the UK, Tanzania is a very big place, and one of the most complete safari destinations on the African continent, with phenomenal wildlife populations, some of Africa’s best known landmarks and gorgeous beaches.
-It’s an excellent choice for a safari holiday spent in one country.
+Roughly four times the size of the UK, and twice the size of California, Tanzania is a very big place, and one of the most complete safari destinations on the African continent, with phenomenal wildlife populations, some of Africa’s best known landmarks and gorgeous beaches.
+It’s an excellent choice for a safari spent in one country.
 Here are my top tips:

 Where to go

 The Ngorongoro Crater and Serengeti are the big ticks on my wish list, but there are plenty of ‘secret Tanzania’ options like Katavi, Ruaha and Tarangire, and places you’ll find crocodiles in caves and huge herds of buffalo.
 There’s even great chimp viewing on Rubondo Island and in the Mahale Mountains.
 We can get you off the beaten track even in the busier reserves.

 Highlights: follow the wildebeest migration, walk with the Masai, climb Mount Kilimanjaro, marvel at the sheer profusion of wildlife in the Ngorongoro Crater, ride or walk across the vast Serengeti, watch vast flocks of flamingos on the soda lakes, track chimpanzees through pristine forests, sleep under the stars, ride bikes or walk through friendly local villages, and snorkel or dive on pristine coastal reefs.
 Best of all, take it slowly so there’s time to stop and look, sit and wait, and just enjoy the incredible scenery, wildlife and birdlife that will come to you.